The Universal File Opener (UFO) and the AODocs File Opener (AFO) are browser extensions.

 UFO can also be used as a standalone extension without AODocs.
 It allows Google users to open, edit and save non-Google files stored in Google Drive.
 Learn more: Authorizations for standalone UFO.

-If you have UFO installed and you open a Word file from the Google Drive interface or you open a Word attachment in a library using Google Drive storage, Word launches on your computer and opens the file locally.
+If you have UFO installed and you open a Word file from the Google Drive interface or you open a Word attachment in a library using Google Drive, Word launches on your computer and opens the file locally.

-If you have AFO installed and you open a Word attachment in a Document Management library using Google Cloud Storage, Word launches on your computer and opens the file locally.
+If you have AFO installed and you open a Word attachment in a Document Management library, Word launches on your computer and opens the file locally.

 What types of file can I open?